 - An offset metal spatula

-Melt your candy melts according to package instructions.
-I used the double boiler method.
-I added a few tiny drops of vegetable oil to the melts and stirred until smooth.
+Melt your candy melts according to package instructions or following this tutorial.
+I used the double boiler method, but you could also do them in the microwave.
+I added a few tiny drops of vegetable oil to the candy and stirred until smooth.

 Cake decorator's tip: Ensure your silicone molds are completely dry before using — water and candy melts don't mix!

-Using your large spoon or spatula, transport the still-warm candy melts to the mold and fill in the letter(s) you want to use.
+Using your large spoon or spatula, transport the still-warm candy melts to the mold, filling the letter(s) you want to use.
 Watch for air bubbles.
-Be sure to use more than you think you need, as you can always spread it away.
+Use more candy than you think you need, as you can always spread it away.

 Using your offset metal spatula, scrape across the letter to remove excess candy melts.
 I simply returned the excess back into the pot.

 Continue the process with all the letters you want to create.
-Once you are finished, carefully lift the molds with your hand on the bottom to avoid spilling or jostling, and place in the refrigerator to chill for 30 minutes, or until quite firm and cold.
+Once you are finished, carefully lift the molds with your hand on the bottom to avoid spilling or jostling.
+Place them in the refrigerator to chill for 30 minutes or until quite firm and cold.

 Gently push your letter out of the silicone mold.
 Silicone is very forgiving, and it will happily bend, making this process quite easy indeed!